1: Disinfect the Dead

 She heard something else, claws digging into wood, unseen metal impacts.
 J’s eyes emptied, and she swung her flashlight around.
 Then she looked up.

-V crawled by the ceiling, claws and knife-tail holdling her up.
-She grinned, even as J's worry turned to a glare.
+V crawled on the ceiling, claws and knife-tail holdling her up.
+She grinned, even as J’s worry turned to a glare.

 Shaking her head, scoffing, J continued on.
 When she passed another puddle, she heard V drop to the ground.
 J flashlight illuminated V kneeling, hand reaching out for a dark, drying puddle.